Grain Inspection, Packers and Stockyards Administration, USDA.

 Paperwork Reduction Act and Government Paperwork Elimination Act

 In compliance with the Paperwork Reduction Act of 1995 (44 U.S.C.
-Chapter 35), the information collection and recordkeeping requirements included in this rule has been approved by the OMB under control number 0580-0013.
+Chapter 35), the information collection and record keeping requirements included in this proposed rule has been approved by the OMB under control number 0580-0013.

 GIPSA is committed to compliance with the Government Paperwork Elimination Act, which requires Government agencies, in general, to provide the public the option of submitting information or transacting business electronically to the maximum extent possible.

 Regulatory Flexibility Act Certification